9 AWESOME Things To Do In Kill Devil Hills NC

 7. Nags Head Woods Ecological Preserve

-After taking a few steps on one of the trails at Nags Head Woods, it’s easy to forget you’re on a thin barrier island that’she surrounded by two major bodies of water.
+After taking a few steps on one of the trails at Nags Head Woods, it’s easy to forget you’re on a thin barrier island that’s surrounded by two major bodies of water.
 This place is not enjoyed often enough by locals and visitors!

 With tall trees and plentiful wildlife, this hidden gem on the Outer Banks is a must for any nature enthusiast.
 More than 1000 acres make up this ecological preserve.
 If you’re visiting in December, be sure not to miss the nightly holiday display at the “Christmas House” near Nags Head Woods.

-Within the Preserve, there’s the Sweetgum Swamp Trail that leads adventurers on a 3.5 mile mildly trafficked loop road.
+Within the Preserve, there’s the Sweetgum Swamp Trail that leads adventurers on a 3.5-mile mildly trafficked loop road.
 The road is used primarily for nature trips, walking, trekking, and birding.
 The scenic trail is ranked as medium difficulty.

 8. R/C Theaters Movies 10

 It’s a movie theater… and it’s the only one on the central beaches!
 R/C Theaters Movies 10 is also the largest place movie theater on the barrier islands.